ricardopereirasilveira/registration-system-with-django-python-bootstrap-loggin-mode-fbv-sqlite3/readme.md

 - Delete person from SQLite3;

 ***Log System**:
-- The logs register the activity of user each day, separated by files '_username-YYYY-MM-DD.txt_'
+- The logs register the activity of user each user/day, separated by files '_username-YYYY-MM-DD.txt_'
 - With the log system, you can manage the time and what user does;
-- The Log System has every action of user, ven if he doesn't confirm the action
+- The Log System has every action of user, even if he doesn't confirm the action
-- All files will be generated in folder (_/loggin/user/nameOfUser.txt_)
+- All files will be generated in folder (_/loggin/user/HERE.txt_)
 - You have 2 types of Log (Info and Error), both are generated automatilly.
+- If you have any error in your System, you can check it on user information;

 **Thanks to:**
 - https://www.djangoproject.com/ - for providing the Django Framework